portsoc/hangman-in-branches/README.md

 The fix of this error is not related to styles.
 We just need to add a favicon to our `client` folder.
-You can easily get one using [online generators](https://favicon.io).
+You can easily get one using [online favicon generators](https://favicon.io).

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).